London Museum: Pre-modern collections

-The museum has over 13,000 objects in its prehistoric collections, of which 11,000 are made of stone, particularly flint.
-Many of these were found during 19th and 20th century construction in the city and date from the Lower Paleolithic era.
-The museum also owns the Garraway Rice Collection of Lower and Middle Palaeolithic material from Yiewsley, just west of London, and Upper Paleolithic and Mesolithic material from Three Ways Wharf in Uxbridge.
-Neolithic items in the collection include polished axe heads and mace heads.
-The museum's Bronze Age and Iron Age finds mostly come from 19th and 20th century dredging of the River Thames, particularly the collections of Thomas Layton.
-In 2019, the museum acquired the Havering Hoard, the largest Bronze Age hoard thus discovered in London, and the third-largest of its kind in the UK.
-It included 453 bronze objects, such as axe heads, spearheards and knives made between 900 and 800 BCE.
-They had almost all been broken or damaged, and buried carefully in four separate groups around the site.
+The museum has over 13,000 prehistoric objects, including the Havering Hoard, the largest Bronze Age hoard thus far discovered in London, and the third-largest of its kind in the UK.
+It includes 453 bronze objects, such as axe heads, spearheards and knives made between 900 and 800 BCE, which had almost all been broken or damaged, and buried carefully in four separate groups around the site.
 The museum put on a temporary exhibition of the hoard at its Docklands site in 2020.